⏳ 35 min read · Last updated: July 2026

 🧅 Green Onions: Fastest Return From Scraps

-Green onions (scallions) are the gateway crop for anyone who wants results before they have even bought seeds.
-Save the white root ends from a grocery store bunch, place them in a small glass of water, and new green shoots emerge within 2 to 3 days.
-Move them to a nutrient solution after a week and you have a continuous supply.
+Green onions are the crop that hooks people before they have bought a single seed.
+Keep the white root ends from a grocery bunch, stand them in a glass of water, and new green appears within 2 to 3 days.
+Move them into nutrient solution after a week and they keep going more or less indefinitely.
+It costs nothing and it works, which is why it is the best possible first thing to try.
 The full process is covered in the guide to regrowing green onions hydroponically.

-Most guides either make hydroponics sound free or make it sound like a $500 investment.
-The reality is somewhere in the middle, and the range is wide depending on which path you take.
+Most guides make hydroponics sound either free or like a $500 hobby.
+It is neither, and the range depends entirely on which path you take.
 Here is what a real setup costs at each level.

 🟢 Tier 1: Mason Jar Kratky Setup

-This is the true entry point.
+This is, in short, the true entry point.
 Everything you need for one growing jar:

 Total: $25 to $36.
 If you already have a desk lamp with a standard socket, add a $10 to $15 full-spectrum grow bulb and you have everything you need.
-No other purchases required for your first grow.
-Use the free shopping list builder to get a complete, prioritised list with current Amazon prices for exactly your setup and budget.
+No other purchases are required for your first grow.
+Use the free shopping list builder to get a complete, prioritized list with current prices for exactly your setup and budget.

 🟡 Tier 2: Proper Beginner Setup

-This is what I would buy if I was starting today and wanted a setup I could grow with for the next year:
+This is what I would buy if I were starting today and wanted a setup I could grow with for the next year:

-Total: $130 to $175.
-This setup gives you reliable light, accurate pH testing, and enough capacity to run 3 to 6 plants at once.
+Total: $100 to $175 depending on which meter you choose.
+This setup gives you reliable light, accurate testing, and enough capacity to run 3 to 6 plants at once.
 Monthly running cost is under $6 in electricity.
+For the extras actually worth buying, see my roundup of the best hydroponic accessories for small systems.

 🟠 Tier 3: Plug-and-Play Countertop Kit